flagxor/ueforth/README.md

 # The many faces of EForth

-EForth is delightfully minimalist approach to Forth originated by Bill Muench and Dr. C. H. Ting.
+EForth is a delightfully minimalist approach to Forth originated by Bill Muench and Dr. C. H. Ting.

 In its original form metacompilation is avoided.